yopopova/IMOOGI/README.md

 The site is optimized for search engines and the three main meta tags `title`, `description`, and `keywords` are used for the optimization.
 Each page contains a different description and keywords that are selected based on `AdWords clusters`.
 HTML `semantic tags` are also used on every page of the site.

+## Branding Process

+You can see the whole branding process [on this link](https://www.behance.net/gallery/182834033/IMOOGI-Korean-Restaurant-Brand-Identity).

 ## Responsive Design

 The app has a responsive design for different devices.